junseo9347/wordle/README.md

-# This code is a self made copy of a internet game called worlde
+# This code is a self made copy of an internet game called worlde